goznorlives/modtools/README.md

 # Minetest Mod Management Scripts

-Scritps for managing and updating Minetest mods with git.
+Linux BASH scripts for managing and updating Minetest mods with git.
 Derived from work I did on a modpack before I realized that you can't access a modpack from within a modpack...
 Oops.

 * import.sh: import a mod into your Minetest mods directory
 * importall.sh: import all of the mods in modlist.txt at once